 Sometimes you just see a 3D print and think OMG, I NEED THIS!

-Enter the Star Wars Death Trooper model by Paul Braddock, available for free on Pinshape.
+Enter the Star Wars Death Trooper model by Paul Braddock, available on MyMiniFactory.
 Having repaired my Cocoon Create 3D printer (again!) in my previous blog post, and also upgraded my version of Cura (losing all of my print settings refined over the last year), this was a great model to iron out the kinks and get back to normality – I hate being without a working 3D printer.

 From a technical standpoint my print isn’t perfect with the wall thickness far too thin, leaving some holes and messy details (eg. if you look closely at the eye socket of the skull).
 My new Cura settings still need some tweaks.
 However given all the hurdles, it’s still a pretty damn cool print that is really brought to life by the addition of a bit of black paint, and a simple coffee stain for the skull.
 I recommend checking out the original by Paul to see all the details of the design that aren’t captured well in my print, he’s done a brilliant job of finishing his print to give it an aged bronze look that shows every little scar and crack of the smashed Stormtrooper helmet.